-New Delhi: There is need to “change the discourse” around Jammu and Kashmir as there is no such thing as the Kashmir issue, Union minister Jitendra Singh has said, stressing that the only “point of debate” is “retrieving Pakistan occupied Kashmir (PoK)”.
+Union minister Jitendra Singh has said that there is need to “change the discourse” around Jammu and Kashmir as there is no such thing as the Kashmir issue.
+He has said that the only “point of debate” is retrieving Pakistan administered Kashmir (PaK).

 Lt Fayyaz’s Facebook page, letters during his Army training days as well as the photographs of slain J-K officers Mohammed Ayoub Pandith, Feroz Ahmed Dar and others were on display at the event.

 “There is need to change the discourse (on Jammu and Kashmir) for future generations.
 We have to change the agenda.
 There is no such issue as Kashmir issue.
 It is as much a part of India as Uttar Pradesh, Bihar or any other state.

 “The only issue if at all is how to retrieve a part of Kashmir which is under the illegal occupation of Pakistan for the past 70 years and restore the Valley in the same format as was handed over by Maharaja Hari Singh,” Singh said.

 He underlined the central government’s “proactive” steps in bringing development to the Valley, especially with respect to neutralising extremist forces.

 “The border dwellers, in spite of the hardships they face, have asked us to take strong action against cross-border shelling.
 We have given our forces confidence and freedom to act on the borders, and the results are for everyone to see.

 “We have been able to neutralise many militants and foil infiltration bids.
 Our crackdown on funding in the Valley is another step to step towards restoring normalcy in the state,” he said.